-The charitable activities of the College consist of teaching and research, together with the provision of board and lodging to College members in buildings owned by the College, most of which are Grade 1 or Grade 2\ listed.
-The income generated by these activities in 2021/22 amounted to £9.90m, an increase of £1.7m over 2020/21 reflecting a strong recovery from Covid-19.
-Student numbers and room occupancy levels were unaffected by Covid-19 during the year though catering revenue did not fully recovery partly due to the impact of the Omicron variant around the end of Michaelmas and beginning of Hilary terms.
-The conference business recovered to around more than two thirds of pre-Covid revenue levels.
+The charitable activities of the College consist of teaching and research, together with the provision of board and lodging to College members in buildings owned by the College, most of which are Grade 1 or Grade 2 listed.
+The income generated by Charitable Activities in 2022/23 amounted to £10.52m, an increase of £0.6m (6.3%).
+In comparison, CPI inflation for the 12 months to July 2023 was 6.8%, demonstrating that College income from members reduced in real terms, particularly because student fees are subject to increases well below the rate of inflation.